sergiodiazl/gatsby-portfolio/README.md

 **UPDATE:** Contentful added a feature to link it with Netlify as a built in option, but in case you are using another provider I recommend going with Zapier!

-## Contributing 💪

-I came with the idea of creating the starter after the positive feedback I received when I deployed [my website](https://emasuriano.com/).
-Therefore this starter is not perfect!
-I tried my best to remove all the personal information, also improve the code to make it easier to understand.

-I'm totally open for pull requests with bug fixes, changes in Documentation, or new features to the starter 🙌

-Please check the [Contribution guidelines](CONTRIBUTING.md) before opening yours 🙏

 ## License 📝